Koenig leads No. 17 Wisconsin past Michigan, 68-64

 Then Koenig took over.

-Zak Showalter got the run started with a tough putback before Koenig reeled off the next 10 points.
+Zak Showalter got the run started with a tough putback before Koenig reeled off the next 10 points over a 2-minute stretch.
 He scored on Duncan Robinson with a nice reverse to tie the game, dropped a 3 from well beyond the arc and then hit another from the corner, and suddenly the Badgers were up 55-49.
-Nigel Hayes added a 3-pointer to cap the run.
+Nigel Hayes added a 3-pointer to cap the run for a 58-49 lead.

-Wisconsin had to hold off a final rally from the Wolverines.
+The Wolverines clawed their way back one last time.
 After Hayes missed two free throws, Zak Irvin hit a 3 to cut the lead to 66-64.
-But Koenig hit two free throws to put an end to the threat.
+But Koenig knocked down two free throws right after with 4 seconds left to put an end to the threat.

 BIG PICTURE